websiteinspiration/bugsplat.rb/entries/handle-your-business.md

 Except... *what do you do now?*

-People want to pay you.
+Your clients want to pay you.

 You probably need to pay taxes.